Dor12k/botson-project/PROCESS.md

 - Understand dependency version mismatches.
 - Refactor UI layout and improve responsiveness.
 - Generate helpful component logic and improve sorting/filtering behavior.

+All AI-assisted code was carefully reviewed, tested, and adjusted to ensure I fully understood its behavior and structure.